antonioortegajr/Funafuti-Brass-Quail-/docs/notes/queryNotes.md

     These methods and their returns may change as we discover usage and any and all compliance issues.

-    Before we get back into the console for the code lesson.
+    Before we get back into the console for the code workshop.
 I want to ask Allen McN up to the stage to speak about how all this came to be and the role the Agent Evolution has played.

     Allen.